DracoBlue/lua-native-ssi-nginx/README.md

 ## Minimize `max-age` in `Cache-Control`

 You can calculate the lowest `max-age` of the root document and all sub resources and return the lowest value.
+Additionally it takes the `age` response header of the sub resources into account and decreases the `max-age` by this value.
 This feature is opt-in only and you can activate it like this:

 ``` txt
 set $ssi_minimize_max_age on;